Whole Person Nutrition

 Bloomington farmer's market, co-op or local grocery visits to learn about healthful foods, organic vs. non-organic, whole foods and processed foods, additives / preservatives.

 How to buy in bulk, cook in batches, and why that can significantly impact your family's financial ability to eat wholesome, healthful meals... at every meal.

-Basic guidelines and caveats for nutrition, food choices, and timing of meals / meds for those with MS or Parkinson's, as well as those on the spectrum.
+Guidelines, caveats and informed nutrition and food choices, as well as timing of meals / meds, for those with MS or Parkinson's as well as those with celiac disease or who are on the spectrum

 Lifestyle habits, emotional eating, stress / anxiety, and yes, how we 'learned' to eat when we were children — these often overshadow our innate, natural sense of what our body needs, or does not want.
 These candid messages or often tied to non-beneficial lifestyle and poor eating choices, resulting in low-quality sleep, headaches, irritability, sense of anxiousness, cravings, and overall achiness.
 This has led to a society of disordered eating, which can lead to eating disorders, particularly in young women and teens, but increasingly in middle-aged women.
 Mindful Mentoring for Women provides support, yoga for life-changes and managing stress, as well as nutritional insights.